panosdim/opass/README.md

-# opass
+# Olympia Odos Pass
-Calculate Tolls on Olympia Odos
+Calculate Tolls on Olympia Odos when using the O-pass.